JamesLLMs/LDM/README.md

 ![Demo](Pick.gif)

-This repository contains experiments and utilities for **whole-body (including hands) keypoint detection** and **motion retargeting** from **monocular video or a live camera**.
+This repository contains experiments and utilities for **Arms (including hands) keypoint detection** and **motion retargeting** from **monocular video or a live camera**.
 It estimates upper-body and hand keypoints, applies multi-stage coordinate transforms, and retargets the motion to a robot **URDF** model, with visualization and debugging tools.

 ## Features